 The records in the Register of Deeds Department are a vital part of our county's Geographical Information System (GIS).

-You may use Grand Island's Beehive HomeBase for retrieval of specific information on property such as ownership, history of sales and purchase amounts, subdivision boundaries, as well as viewing scanned images of recorded documents.
+You may use Hall County/Grand Island GIS Viewer for retrieval of specific information on property such as ownership, history of sales and purchase amounts, subdivision boundaries, as well as viewing scanned images of recorded documents.

 You may use the Instrument Search if you are searching for deed instruments.